Cure the travel bug with these quick, local fixes

 Cook a meal from your dream destination, whipping out that Italian cookbook you picked up recently.

-Visit a zoo, natural history museum or arboretum; you’ll instantly be transported to the savannas of African or the jungles of the Amazon.
+Visit a zoo, natural history museum or arboretum; you’ll instantly be transported to the savannas of Africa or the jungles of the Amazon.

 Read a good travel adventure book.
 I recently finished listening to Stranger in the Forest about Eric Hansen’s trek across the jungle interior of Borneo.
 It was fascinating, skin-tingling and really transported me there (disclaimer: I have, in fact, been to Borneo, so I suppose it re-transported me there!)